 Social media channels come and go but email will live on after we are gone.
-If your dispensary hasn’t allocated a marketing budget to email marketing, your business is missing out on significant growth opportunities.
+If your business hasn’t allocated a marketing budget to email marketing, your business is missing out on significant growth opportunities.
 Unlike SMS, email marketing has significant advantages.

 Email marketing is older than social media marketing.
 While consumers may choose which social media platforms suit their lifestyle, email is used by virtually everyone.
 It’s true.
 Email is needed to log into social media platforms, book airline reservations, and so much more.
 With email playing a crucial role in the lives of consumers, it’s important to define how crucial your business is to your contacts.

-When customers and patients visit your dispensary, it’s easy to understand each visitor has different needs.
+When customers and patients visit your business, it’s easy to understand each visitor has different needs.
 The same can be said for email.
 While it is not realistic to manually write individual emails to thousands of customers, there are a few strategies your team can leverage to ensure customers read your emails and find value in what your company has to offer.

-To improve cannabis marketing with email, read on.
+To improve marketing with email, read on.